-This optional object is used to supply OSPM with a device's Plug and Play-compatible device ID.
+This optional object is used to supply OSPM with a device's Plug and Play-Compatible Device ID.
 Use CID objects when a device has no other defined hardware standard method to report its compatible IDs.

+A CID object evaluates to either:

+- A single Compatible Device ID - A package of Compatible Device IDs for the device in the order of preference, highest preference first.

+Each Compatible Device ID must be either:

-A CID object evaluates to a compatible device ID, or a package of compatible device IDs, for the device in the order of preference.
-A compatible ID must be either a numeric 32-bit compressed EISA-type ID or a PCI ID.
-The format of PCI IDs is one of the following:
+- A valid HID value (a 32-bit compressed EISA type ID or a string such as "ACPI0004"). - A string that uses a bus-specific nomenclature.
+For example, CID can be used to specify the PCI ID.
+The format of a PCI ID string is one of the following:

-PCI\CC_ccss

-PCI\CC_ccsspp

-$PCI \backslash VEN_vvvv\&DEV_dddd\&SUBSYS_sssssss\&REV_rr$

-PCI\VEN vvvv&DEV dddd&SUBSYS sssssss

-PCI\VEN_vvvv&DEV_dddd&REV_rr

-PCI\VEN_vvvv&DEV_dddd
+'''

+"PCI\CC_ccss"

+"PCI\CC_ccsspp"

+"PCI\VEN_vvvv&DEV_dddd&SUBSYS_ssssss&REV_rr"

+"PCI\VEN_vvvv&DEV_dddd&SUBSYS_sssssss"

+"PCI\VEN_vvvv&DEV_dddd&REV_rr"

+"PCI\VEN_vvvv&DEV_dddd"

+'''
-cc-hexadecimal representation of the Class Code byte

-ss-hexadecimal representation of the Subclass Code byte

-pp-hexadecimal representation of the Programming interface byte vvvv-hexadecimal representation of the Vendor ID dddd-hexadecimal representation of the Device ID sssssss-hexadecimal representation of the Subsystem ID rr-hexadecimal representation of the Revision byte
+cc - hexadecimal representation of the Class Code byte ss - hexadecimal representation of the Subclass Code byte pp - hexadecimal representation of the Programming interface byte vvvv - hexadecimal representation of the Vendor ID dddd - hexadecimal representation of the Device ID sssssss - hexadecimal representation of the Subsystem ID rr - hexadecimal representation of the Revision byte